 10 Literature

-Dipterocarpaceous tree giants with their enormous heights of over 60 m in the evergreen rainforests of SE Asia (zonobiome I), e.g. in Borneo, Saba, tower above the irregular canopy of the forests (Photo: Rafiqpoor)
+Dipterocarpaceous tree giants with their enormous heights of over 60 m in the evergreen rainforests of SE Asia (Zonobiome I), e.g. in Borneo, Saba, tower above the irregular canopy of the forests (photo: Rafiqpoor)

 1 Typical features of the climate in ZB I

-The entire tropics are generally excess radiation areas of the earth because of the equally favorable radiation conditions in the area between the tropics.
+The entire tropics are generally radiation surplus areas of the earth because of the equally favorable radiation conditions in the area between the tropics.
 They give off energy to the high latitudes through atmospheric circulation.
 Nevertheless, there are radiative climatic differences between the humid and dry tropics.
-The latter, especially the extensive desert regions (e.g. the Sahara) at the transition to the subtropics, have a negative radiation balance because of the nocturnal radiation maxima.
+The latter, especially the extensive desert regions (e.g. the Sahara) at the transition to the subtropics, have a negative radiation balance because of the maximum nocturnal radiation emission.
 Despite these differences, the uniform irradiation conditions the tropics to be primarily the Earth's heat belts.
-They are an area of thermal uniformity with 12 thermal vegetation months (◘ Fig. D-1 A) and a zone without noticeable temperature seasons at all altitudes from sea level to the summit regions of the high mountains (Lauer 1975, Breckle 2004).
+They are an area of thermal uniformity with 12 thermal vegetation months (◘ Fig. D-1 A) and a zone without noticeable temperature seasons at all elevations from sea level to the summit regions of the high mountains (Lauer 1975, Breckle 2004).

 The clearly pronounced diurnal variation in temperature is the result of the greater temperature contrasts between day and night (diurnal climate).
 The decrease in temperature with altitude is continuous from the warm tropics of the lowlands to the cold tropics of the high mountains.